California Court Records

 How to Find Out If Someone Has A Warrant Online

-A California warrant search can also be conducted via an independent or third-party website.
-However, a fee may be assessed to obtain detailed information from such third-party providers.
+A California warrant search may also be conducted via an independent or third-party website.
+However, a fee may be assessed to obtain detailed information from third-party providers.
 This fee varies by website, but the advantage of a third-party site is that a user's search often covers various counties and cities, including those outside of California.
 Like official government websites, a person typically requires a full name to perform an inquiry via an independent service provider.

 How Long Do Warrants Last in California?

 Generally, warrants do not expire in California to prevent people from evading the legal system.
 Except for search warrants that become void after 10 days (and which a judge may reissue), all other warrants disseminated by a court of law remain active until resolved or the subject's death.
-Resolution of a warrant may occur by a person's arrest and subsequent appearance in court, payment of a fine, or the court may quash or recall the writ if probable cause no longer exists.
+Resolution of a warrant may occur by a person's arrest and subsequent appearance in court, payment of a fine, or the court may quash or recall the warrant if probable cause no longer exists.